Soviet Border Troops: Tsarist and Imperial Russia

 One can trace the origin of border services in Russia to 1571 and the work of Prince Mikhail Vorotynsky (died 1573) and his Great Abatis Border built along the southern boundaries of the Tsardom of Russia in the 16th century.

 In 1782 the Empress Catherine II of Russia established Border Customs Guard units, originally manned by Russian Cossacks as well as by low-ranking cavalry troops.
 In 1810 General Mikhail Barklay de Tolly organized numerous border posts along the entire western Russian border, manned by 11 regiments of Don and Bug Cossacks.
 Within two years Russian Border Guards became the first to oppose Napoleon's invasion of Russia (June 1812).
 In 1832 Cossacks and cavalry were replaced by armed customs officials subordinate to the Ministry of Finance in peacetime (in wartime the border guards were automatically transferred to the army).
 In the same year the government of Emperor Nicholas I established a coast guard – originally to observe coasts of the Black Sea and of the Sea of Azov.

 Count Sergei Witte, the Russian Minister of Finance (1892–1903) in the government of Alexander III (reigned 1881–1894), reformed the service on 13 October 1893 into the Independent Border Guards Corps (IBGC – a para-military rather than a civilian organization) headed by an army general and reporting directly to the ministry.

 In 1906 about 40,000 soldiers and officers served in the IBGC – maintaining the defence of the lengthy Imperial border.
 They served in 8 division-sized districts as well as in the Saint Petersburg headquarters unit.

-In 1934, under the NKVD, Border Troops were immediately subordinated to the GUPVO (abbreviated "Chief Directorate of Border and Internal Guard").
-In 1939 they were reorganized into the GUPV ("Chief Directorate of Border Troops").